-You didn’t have Oi! bands playing in France then.
-I had Gary Bushell’s first three Oi! compilations, the 4-Skins and Last Resort albums, some Angelic Upstarts – that kind of stuff.
-My favourite two Oi! bands were Cockney Rejects and 4-Skins, but I really only discovered them at the end of my skinhead days.
+You didn’t have Oi bands playing in France then.
+I had Gary Bushell’s first three Oi compilations, the 4-Skins and Last Resort albums, some Angelic Upstarts – that kind of stuff.
+My favourite two Oi bands were Cockney Rejects and 4-Skins, but I only discovered them at the end of my skinhead days.
 France was lagging behind England a little, and a lot of British underground music arrived there with some delay – there was no internet and no Eurostar, after all.

 Did you also go dancing in clubs?

 Le Rose Bonbon was the place to be, everyone trendy would gather there – from minets to skins, from nobodies to celebs.
-Usually, the lads from Les Halles were just hanging outside looking for trouble, as they weren’t really welcome.
+Usually, the lads from Les Halles were just hanging outside looking for trouble as they weren’t welcome inside.
 Sometimes, there were small gigs at Le Rose Bonbon and Le Gibus, too.

 What did early Paris skinheads look like, and where did they get their clobber from?

 As I mentioned earlier, you had to go to Britain to get Dr Marten’s – in France, they only started selling DM’s around 1983 or 1984.
 Farid from Les Halles was known to put his foot next to yours to see if you had the same size.
 If you did, he kindly asked you to hand over your DM’s…

 The first DM’s I saw were the ones my Swiss school mate was wearing.
 They were oxblood 8-eye boots.
 In addition to my black 10-eye Air Wair, I later got a pair of oxblood 8-eye DM’s with steel toe caps – we called them ‘clown boots’.
 Moreover, I had 3-eye Dr Marten’s shoes in different colours, which is a style I’m still wearing to this day.